 Abstract (120 words)

 Perceived naturalness of a voice is a prominent property emerging from vocal sounds, which affects our interaction with both human and artificial agents.
-Despite its importance, a systematic understanding of voice naturalness is elusive, due to (a) conceptual underspecification, (b) inconsistent operationalization, (c) lack of exchange between research on human and synthetic voices and (d) insufficient anchoring in voice perception theory.
+Despite its importance, a systematic understanding of voice naturalness is elusive.
+We argue this is due to (a) conceptual underspecification, (b) inconsistent operationalization, (c) lack of exchange between research on human and synthetic voices and (d) insufficient anchoring in voice perception theory.
 Here we reflect on current insights into voice naturalness by pooling evidence from a wider interdisciplinary literature.
 Against that backdrop, we develop a concise definition of naturalness and propose a conceptual framework rooted both in empirical findings and theoretical models.
-Subsequently, we identify core gaps in our current understanding of voice naturalness and discuss different approaches for future research.
+We identify gaps in current understanding of voice naturalness and sketch perspectives for empirical progress.

 Word Limit: 3500 words